 A knife grind refers to the way the blade’s cutting edge is fashioned.
 There are different kinds of knife grinds.
-You need to choose one carefully, since the grind affects a knife’s cutting ability.
-Some knife grinds are easier to sharpen than others while some grinds are more fitting for more specific tasks.
+You need to choose one carefully since the grind affects your bushcraft knife’s cutting ability.
+Some knife grinds are easier to sharpen than others, while some grinds are more fitting for more specific tasks.

 What Are Some Examples of Blade Grinds?

-A convex grind is made up of a continually rounding blade that ends in a sharp point.
+A convex grind is made up of a continually rounding blade that ends at a sharp point.
 This grind is more popular on tomahawks and axes, since it’s really effective at chopping and splitting wood.
-It’s also used in some bushcraft and survival knives.
+It’s also used in some bushcraft knives.
 A convex grind places more metal behind the edge, which produces a stronger blade edge.